 - Hire a landscaper and get your yard cleaned up

-If your house is currently unoccupied, think about hiring a professional stager.
-Staging a home can often be enough to expedite the process of selling your home.
-Staged homes sell about 87% faster and for nearly 17% more than houses left alone.
+Vacant means your house is currently unoccupied.
+Consider hiring a professional stager.
+This can often be enough to expedite the process of selling your home.
+Staged homes sell about 87% faster and for nearly 17% more than houses left empty.

-Buyers need to see your home presented carefully on the internet, from professional photography to Google to Facebook.
-And mobile devices are the most popular way to browse the web – 71% of people in the US use their smartphones and tablets versus any other internet-connected device.
+Buyers need to see your home presented carefully on the internet, from professional photography to Google and Facebook.
 When listing a home for sale, note that most people will likely look at it from their mobile device.
-Also, on average, each Facebook user has more than 200 Facebook “friends” with whom they share photos and information.
+With that, each Facebook user has more than 200 Facebook “friends” on average, with whom they share photos and information.
 By sharing your listing, you’re showing it to hundreds of people, each of whom could share it to hundreds more.

 If you want to go around the preparation it takes to sell your house in a hurry, consider these alternative strategies:

-- Sell to an investor – An investor may buy your house quickly, but you may get less than a fair market price.
+- Investor – An investor may buy your house quickly, but you may get less than a fair market price.

-- Sell to a developer – Selling to a developer is typically only an option if your home is a teardown or on a large lot.
+- Developer – Selling to a developer is typically only an option if your home is a teardown or on a large lot.

 - Sell at an auction – If you sell at an auction, you can sell your house quickly, but again you are likely to get less than a fair market price.

-Selling your home yourself – For Sale By Owner or FSBO – means you can avoid paying around 6% of your equity toward paying your and the buyer’s agents’ commissions.
-And in the event that you’re putting your house up for sale in a seller’s market, finding a buyer shouldn’t be too much of a challenge.
+Selling your home yourself, For Sale By Owner (FSBO) means you can avoid losing around 6% of your equity towards your and the buyer’s agents’ commissions.
+If you’re listing your home in a sellers market, finding a buyer shouldn’t be too much of a challenge.
 However, if you are in a buyer’s market, this can be an issue selling quickly without professional guidance.

-If you are set on selling your own house, you’ll need to educate yourself on all the closing documents you and your buyer will need to successfully complete the sale.
-And you’ll need to arrange for the title company on your own to help you complete the transaction too.
+Sellers determined to sell their own house need to educate yourself on all the closing documents you and your buyer will need to successfully complete the sale.
+You’ll also need to independently arrange for the title company to help you complete the transaction.

-And if the buyer has their own agent that can handle the transaction, do you really need your own to help?
+If the buyer has their own agent that can handle the transaction, do you really need your own to help?
 Well, the buyer’s agent is exactly that—the buyer’s agent.
-Their best interests are not you the seller’s but their buyer’s, and if closing the transaction quickly isn’t a priority for their buyer, then it won’t be a priority for their agent either.
+Their best interests are not you as the seller’s, but their buyer’s.
+Occasionally, closing the transaction quickly isn’t a priority for their buyer.
+As a result, it isn’t a priority for their agent either.

 Should I consider a short sale?

-Before you get too excited about a quick sale, the main thing you need to know about short sales is that that “short” refers to money and unfortunately not time.
+Before you get too excited about a quick sale, the main thing you need to know is that that “short” refers to money, not time.
 Selling short means that your lender will agree to allow you to sell your home for less than you owe on it.

 Prospective buyers will look at important items like your roof, furnace, air conditioning, foundation, mold, and sewer lines.
 If you don’t ensure these things are in proper working order with decent warranties and aren’t selling your house “as is,” you might have trouble selling your house, since the inspection will cause your buyer to leave the contract or demand concessions.
 And this will take you longer to sell your house.

 Make sure you declutter everything in your house before showing it.
-Nobody wants to see all of your stuff, they’re looking at your house to envision what it would be like for them to live there, not rent your junk.
+Typically, prospective buyers don’t want to see all of your your personal items.
+Instead they’re looking at your house to envision what it would be like for them to live there.